 Failure to provide maximum Annual Percentage Rate (APR), which generally includes interest rate plus fees and other costs for a year, or similar other rate calculated consistently with local law

 Failure to display a representative example of the total cost of the loan, including all applicable fees

-Personal loans which require repayment in full in 60 days or less from the date the loan is issued (we refer to these as “Short-term personal loans”).
+Personal loans which require repayment in full in 60 days or less from the date the loan is issued.
 This policy applies to advertisers who offer loans directly, lead generators, and those who connect consumers with third-party lenders.